K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 • Greater protection of personal information

 K anonymity prevents PII from being disclosed, and individuals from being identified within datasets.
-This makes it easier for organizations to protect consumer, employee, or patient privacy, especially while sharing data with third parties, or using it for software testing.
+This form of PII masking makes it easier for organizations to protect consumer, employee, or patient privacy, especially while sharing data with third parties, or using it for software testing.

 • Easier compliance with data privacy laws